takelley1/linux-notes/zfs.md

 ### [Storage hierarchy](https://jrs-s.net/2018/04/11/primer-how-data-is-stored-on-disk-with-zfs/)

-- zpool
+1. zpool
    - Stripes data across one or more vdevs.
    - vdevs can easily be added, not not removed.
    - IOPS scales with the number of vdevs.
    - If you lose a vdev, you lose the entire pool.
-- vdev
+2. vdev
    - IOPS limited to the IOPS of the slowest disk in the vdev.
-  - Single-disk vdev
+   - Option 1: Single-disk vdev
      - Run `zpool attach` with another drive to create a 2-way mirror vdev.
      - Can detect but not repair data corruption.
-  - N-way mirror vdev
+   - Option 2: N-way mirror vdev
      - Run `zpool attach` with another drive to create an (N+1)-way mirror vdev.
      - Write IOPS limited by slowest drive.
      - Read IOPS are multiplied by N.
      - A zpool with mirror vdevs is equivalent to RAID10
-  - RAIDZ(1-3) vdev
+   - Option 3: RAIDZ(1-3) vdev
      - To increase total capacity, each drive must be individually replaced and resilvered with a larger drive.
      - Takes much longer than mirror vdevs to resilver due to recalculating parity.
      - Read IOPS lower than equivalent mirror vdev.
-- metaslab
+3. metaslab
    - Each vdev organized into 200 metaslabs.
-- record
+5. record
    - Each write to a pool is broken into records of variable size, depending on size of data.
    - Checksums for data integrity are calculated per-record.
    - Maximum recordsize can be tuned per-dataset (512B-1M, default is 128K).
-- block
+5. block
    - Multiple blocks create a record, up to the maximum recordsize.
    - Equal to the underlying hardware's physical sector size (usually 512B, 4K, or 8K).
    - Immutable, automatically set per-vdev by the ashift property.

 ### [ZFS benchmarks](https://calomel.org/zfs_raid_speed_capacity.html)
 ```